 By pressing the button, the lone worker is put in touch with a 24/7 monitoring centre.
 The professional team then assess the situation by speaking to the worker through a loudspeaker.
 An alert is sent to emergency contacts and, where necessary, the emergency services.
 If the lone alarm is activated and the employee does not respond, then the emergency services will be contacted immediately.

 Lone alarms are a fantastic means of safeguarding lone workers.
 If you would like to learn more, you can check out our Features page.
-Alternatively, get in touch with our helpful team on 0800 03 08 222 if you have any questions.
+Alternatively, get in touch with our helpful team on 0800 03 08 222 if you have any questions, or to order today.